 For our money, it doesn’t get any better than ZenBusiness.
-For just $99 per year, ZenBusiness will serve as your registered agent in New Mexico, providing reliable service at a fair price.
+For just $99 for the first year ($199 after that), ZenBusiness will serve as your registered agent in New Mexico, providing reliable service at a fair price.
 ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
 What’s not to like?

 However, it’s not all about ZenBusiness.
 We also appreciate what several other companies have to offer for New Mexico registered agent service, especially Northwest Registered Agent and Incfile.
 Is one of them a better fit for your business?
 Or is hiring ZenBusiness the right call?
 Read on to find out!

 What Does New Mexico Law Say About Registered Agents?